fltk/fltk/README.MSWindows.txt

  Testing FLTK
 --------------

-Select "Start Debugging" form the "Debug" menu or just press F5 to run the Demo program.
+Select "Start Debugging" from the "Debug" menu or just press F5 to run the Demo program.
 Use "Demo" to explore all test programs.

  Installing FLTK